Last updated on June 18th, 2025 at 06:46 pm

 - Tool kit includes a hatchet or axe, duct tape, hammer, nails, saw, can opener, pocket knife and a multi-tool.

 - Blue tarps!
-Cord, rope for tie downs.
+Cord, rope for tying the tarps down.

 - Fire extinguisher.